Joe Baum: Restaurant Associates

 After Baum's success at the Newarker, Brody put him in charge of the specialty restaurant division of Restaurant Associates in 1955.
 Over the decade, Baum and Brody either bought and upgraded or created totally new, themed restaurants notable for their high concept decor and attention to detail, qualities that Baum restaurants became famous for, attracting talented individuals such as Stuart Levin, George Lang, Alan Lewis, Tom Margittai, and Paul Kovi to run them.
 Baum spared no expense, hiring top architects, designers, and consultants such as James Beard and Julia Child.
 He went on to become president of the company.
 The portfolio of restaurants grew to over 130 by 1965 and included a range of "mass and class" establishments, including La Fonda Del Sol, Zum Zum, the Hawaiian Room, Quo Vadis, the Trattoria, the Brasserie, the Forum of the Twelve Caesars, Tavern on the Green, and The Four Seasons Restaurant.
+Between 1953 and his death in 1998, Baum created 167 restaurants.

-Independent work and the Rainbow Room
+Windows on the World and The Rainbow Room

 By the late 1960's, Restaurant Associates was over-extended and spending more than it brought in.
-In 1970, Baum left the organization to consult on his own, often working with Arthur Emil, and later, Michael Whiteman.
-His projects included developing the 22 restaurants in the World Trade Center, including Windows on the World at the top of the North Tower.
+In 1970, Baum left the organization to consult on his own working with Michael Whiteman to form the Joseph Baum + Michael Whiteman Company in 1971.
+Their projects included developing the 22 restaurants in the World Trade Center, including Windows on the World at the top of the North Tower.